aharden/aharden-puppet_ent_agent/README.md

 AIX, Debian/Ubuntu, and Windows OS Families have been tested.
 RedHat and Solaris testing is in progress, but should work.
 Windows support was changed to a scheduled task after it was found that managing the PE agent as a Puppet package resource produced unpredictable behavior and is not supported by Puppet Labs.

 To upgrade PE agents on PE 2015.x and above deployments, please use the puppetlabs-puppet_agent module.
+Note that puppet_ent_agent and puppet_agent both manage puppet.conf, so only one of them can be classified at a time.
+On PE 2015.x deployments I recommend using puppet_ent_agent to proactively manage puppet.conf, and using puppet_agent as a tool to effect mass agent upgrades.